-Staff should inform their line manager of any secondary or self employment, including agency work and ensure that any secondary employment does not affect their health board employment.
-These declarations should be made using the form at appendix 11.
+Employees should inform their line manager of any secondary employment (this includes paid, unpaid or self-employment) and ensure that this does not affect their health board employment.
+Declarations should be made using the Declaration Form at Appendix 10 upon commencement, or at the time that the second employment commences.
+Managers should ensure that they actively seek declarations at regular intervals, using opportunities such as Performance Appraisal Development Reviews, Consultant Appraisals and Job Planning meetings.

 There should be no conflict with their normal contractual employment obligations to the health board, and such work should not involve the use of any confidential or commercial information obtained in the course of their employment with the health board.